finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Purpose

 **Function specification components are used to define the processes applicable to a domain model** in the Rosetta DSL.
-A function specification defines the function\'s inputs and/or output through their *types* (or *enumerations*) in the data model.
+A function specification defines the function\'s inputs and/or output through their types in the data model.
 This amounts to specifying the [API](https://en.wikipedia.org/wiki/Application_programming_interface) that implementors should conform to when building the function that supports the corresponding process.

-Standardising those APIs guarantees the integrity, inter-operability and consistency of the automated processes supported by the domain model.
+Standardising those guarantees the integrity, inter-operability and consistency of the automated processes supported by the domain model.

 ### Syntax